fossadev/fossabot-docs/docs/variables/downtime.md

 # $(downtime)

-Returns the time that has passed since a user's stream has gone offline.
+Returns the time that has passed since a broadcaster's stream has gone offline.

 #### Parameters